Air Bubbles in Toilet: Causes and Fixes

 Some of the causes of toilet gurgling include the following:

 The same is true when the toilet is bubbling and won’t flush.
-The clog in the toilet will be preventing air from leaving, and pressure is building up.
+The toilet clogs prevent air from leaving, and pressure builds up.
 That gurgling sound from the toilet is an indication that the clog is a major one and could cause more problems.
-If not fixed quickly, you may have the toilet gurgling more and water backing up owing to the clog.
+If not fixed quickly, the toilet may gurgle more, and the water will likely back up.

-If the toilet gurgles at the end of flushing, it means that the clog in it is a small one as most of the wastes can pass through.
-If the toilet burps a big bubble when flushed, it’s a sign of a major clog either in the toilet or in the sewer line.
+If the toilet gurgles at the end of flushing, the clog in it is small, as most of the waste can pass through.
+If the toilet burps a big bubble when flushed, it’s a sign of a major clog in the toilet or the sewer line.

-If the toilet flushes slow and gurgles, it’s a sign that the clog inside it is a big one which could cause problems.
+If the toilet flushes slowly and gurgles, it’s a sign that the clog inside it is big, which could cause problems.
 You’re better off dealing with a case where the toilet flushes but gurgles since the clog is much smaller in the latter case.

-Your house has a drain line which is made up of the lines from various fixtures (toilets, sinks, shower drains) which lead to the mainline, and the mainline which collects all the water and sends it to the sewer.
+Your house has a drain line made up of the lines from various fixtures (toilets, sinks, shower drains), which lead to the mainline, which collects all the water and sends it to the sewer.
 If you notice your toilet bubbling on its own, when the shower is running, or when the washer drains, it means that there is a clog in the sewer line affecting the drainage system in general.

-A clog in the sewer line can be caused by a number of things, but the most common culprits are solid wastes, grease, or you flushed something that shouldn’t have been (nail polish, paint).
+A number of things can cause a clog in the sewer line, but the most common culprits are solid wastes, grease, or you flushed something that shouldn’t have been (nail polish, paint).
 The clog can also be located at different sections of the home’s drainage system, and the bubbling will be happening at a different fixture.

 The purpose of your vent stuck is to allow air to escape from the toilet.
-The vent stack is connected to all the toilets in the home and is located outside the building.
+It’s connected to all the toilets in the home and is located outside the building.

 A clog in a vent stack typically occurs from debris such as leaves, tree branches, birds’ nests, rodents, and even dead birds.
 A clogged vent stack often leads to air bubbles in the toilet bowl.